cucapra/dahlia-evaluation/README.md

 The script produces a file in the same directory called `summary.csv` with particularly relevant information pulled out.

+### `status.py`

+Get the current status of a batch while you impatiently wait for jobs to complete.
+Print out the number of jobs in each state.

+Give the script the path to a batch directory:

+    ./_scripts/status.py _results/2019-07-13-17-13-09

 ## Directory Structure